 Dallas and Fort Worth may be next-door neighbors, but they're hardly twins – or even kissing cousins.
-Long regarded as being divergent as a Beemer-driving sophisticate and a rancher in a Ford pickup truck, these two cities have starkly different facades.
+Long regarded as being as divergent as an Escalade-driving sophisticate and a rancher in a dusty pickup truck, these two cities have starkly different facades.
 Beyond appearances, however, they share a love of high (and low) culture and good old-fashioned Texan fun.
 In the surrounding area is a plethora of fabulous small towns worthy of a road trip, including Waxahachie and McKinney.

 Leave the big smoke behind and you'll find that the Panhandle and Central Plains may be the part of Texas that most typifies the state to outsiders.
 This is a land of sprawling cattle ranches, where people can still make a living on horseback.
 The landscape appears endlessly flat, punctuated only by utility poles and windmills, until a vast canyon materializes and seems to plunge into another world.